-They aim to demonstrate the diverse lives of older people in NSW.
-They celebrate the value, experience and contribution older people bring, and challenge out-dated perceptions of ageing.
+The Art of Ageing is an initiative under the NSW Ageing Strategy 2016-2020 to demonstrate the diversity of older people in NSW.
+The Art of Ageing is a photographic exhibition that celebrates the value, experience and contribution older people bring, and challenges out-dated perceptions of ageing.

 Deloitte CBD Office Foyer